Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

 - Use Nitro-Dur patch with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Nitro-Dur patch while you are pregnant.
-It is not known if Nitro-Dur patch is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using Nitro-Dur patch, check with your doctor.
 Discuss any possible risks to your baby.

 When used for long periods of time without a break, Nitro-Dur patch may not work as well.
 This is known as TOLERANCE.
 Increasing the dose is not effective in managing tolerance to Nitro-Dur patch.
 Tolerance to other nitrates or nitrites may also occur.
 Be sure to have a "nitrate-free" period of time each day to help prevent this tolerance.
 Talk with your doctor if Nitro-Dur patch stops working well.
 Do not take more than prescribed.

 Some people who use Nitro-Dur patch for a long time without a break may develop a physical need to continue taking it.
 This is known as physical DEPENDENCE.
 If you use Nitro-Dur patch without a break and then suddenly stop using it, you may get WITHDRAWAL symptoms.
 These may include chest pain, heart attack, or possibly sudden death.
 Be sure to have a "nitrate-free" period of time each day; this may help prevent dependence and withdrawal problems.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: